TheOmer77/nextjs-docs/data/docs/nested-pages.md

 However, if a page is in a folder which does not have an index page, there is nothing to nest it under - and is therefore treated like all other pages, and just displayed at the top level on the sidebar.
 This can be useful for just having an organized file structure.

-For example, the folder `nested` where this page is located is structured as shown below. `nested/index.mdx` (this file) serves as the main page for its directory, while the other pages are displayed under it.
+For example, in a folder called `nested` which is structured as shown below, `nested/index.mdx` serves as the main page for its directory, while the other pages are displayed under it.

 ```
 nested